 In 2009, the U.K.’s University of Bedfordshire awarded Lythgoe with an honorary Doctor of Fine Arts for his outstanding contribution to the performing arts in television.

 Also In 2009, Lythgoe helped to establish the Dizzy Feet Foundation, a nonprofit organization that works to support, improve, and increase access to dance education in the United States in under-privileged communities.

 In 2010, Lythgoe created National Dance Day.
 Recognized by a Congressional resolution, National Dance Day falls on the third Saturday in September and promotes dance as part of a healthy, active lifestyle.

 On May 10, 2014, Lythgoe was awarded the Ellis Island International Medal of Honor.
-He previously served on the Board of Directors for The Music Center.
-He currently serves on the Board of Directors for LA’s Best, the USC Kaufman Board of Councilors, UCLA Health System’s Board, Wallis Annenberg Center for the Performing Arts Board, American Dance Movement Board and the Britweek Board.
+He previously served on the Board of Directors for The Music Center, LA’s Best, the USC Kaufman Board of Councilors, UCLA Health System’s Board, Wallis Annenberg Center for the Performing Arts Board, American Dance Movement Board and the Britweek Board.